 Recognizing the 10 Most Common Codeine Addiction Symptoms

-Over time, withdrawal effects grow worse in severity as codeine addiction symptoms start to influence a person’s overall decision-making and daily routines.
-Since these processes will continue to reinforce one another with continued drug use, the sooner a person recognizes codeine addiction symptoms the sooner he or she can get needed help.
+Over time, dependence and withdrawal symptoms worsen as codeine addiction starts to influence a person’s overall decision-making and daily routines.
+For this reason, the sooner a person recognizes codeine addiction symptoms, the sooner he or she can get needed help.

 Here are the 10 most common codeine addiction symptoms to watch out for: